The following is an excerpt from my book Taxes Made Simple: Income Taxes Explained in 100 Pages or Less.

-Many taxpayers are confused as to the difference between exemptions, deductions, and credits.
-In short, the difference is that deductions and exemptions both reduce your taxable income, while credits reduce your tax.
+In short, the difference between deductions, exemptions, and credits is that deductions and exemptions both reduce your taxable income, while credits reduce your tax.

-EXAMPLE: Kevin and Jennifer are married, and they have four children, whom they claim as dependents.
-They will be allowed six exemptions.
-As a result, their taxable income will be reduced by $23,400.
+EXAMPLE: Kevin and Jennifer are married, with a combined income of $80,000.
+They have four children, whom they claim as dependents.
+They will be allowed six exemptions of $3,950 each.
+As a result, their taxable income will be reduced by $23,700.

 Deductions generally arise from your expenses.
 For example, a deduction is allowed for interest paid on student loans.